-I won’t be going in-depth of what head voice and falsetto is, as you probably already know, what I am going to do is to show you what is the difference is between them.
+I won’t be going in-depth about what head voice and falsetto are, as you probably already know, what I am going to do is to show you what is the difference is between them.
 Generally, speaking the falsetto voice is a lot breathier, and higher pitched than the head voice, and this is mostly because of vocal compression.
 When you are using your falsetto voice you allow the air to come out unobstructed, on the other hand when you use your head voice you compress and limit the air that comes out.

 This is why the head voice is considered to be somewhat of a richer voice than the falsetto one.
 While the falsetto voice is almost exclusively producing your highest-pitched voice, the head voice uses the head voice in combination with your mixed voice.
 When it comes to vocal compression and air control there are 3 main modes to achieve them:

 - Breathy phonation: This is when your vocal folds do not compress or otherwise resist the air which is coming out.
 The breathy phonation is mostly used when you are using your falsetto voice, this is why it actually sounds weak and breathy at the same time.
 Most singers who have difficulty singing falsetto, is because they simply can not inhale enough air or because they release the air way too fast when singing and this makes their sound like a high pitched squeak.

 - Pressed phonation: This is when your vocal folds resist and actively obstruct the airflow, only letting air out incrementally and in a controlled fashion.
 Generally speaking, the pressed phonation is mainly used when you use your chest voice, this is what makes your sound a lot richer and deeper.